 - Weeks 14 and 15 are solo shifts weeks.
 Interns will assume the role of the primary child life specialist on several units, with oversight by the unit's child life specialist.

-- Weekly meeting with internship coordinator.
+- Weekly meeting with internship supervisor.

 - Complete virtual trainings and in-services as assigned.